BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 alternatives to ensure that capital requirements can be met even under unexpectedly adverse circumstances.
 --- Page 17 ---
-![An image illustrating "Guideline 3 - Documentation" which lists the minimum documentation an undertaking must have on the ORSA (Own Risk and Solvency Assessment).
-The required documents are: the policy for the ORSA, a record of each ORSA, an internal report on each ORSA, and a supervisory report of the ORSA.
+![A concise summary of Guideline 3 regarding documentation for the ORSA.
+The guideline specifies that an undertaking must have at least four types of documentation: a policy for the ORSA, a record of each ORSA, an internal report on each ORSA, and a supervisory report of the ORSA.

 #### Guideline 3 – Documentation
 The undertaking should have at least the following documentation on the ORSA: